 Stunning footage from CCTV of the bridge’s construction shows the bridge shrouded in clouds, as well as vertigo-inducing aerial shots.

 Previously, the title of the world’s highest bridge was held by the Sidu River Bridge in Hubei, also located in China.
-Meanwhile, the tallest bridge in the world (in terms of the height of the structure, rather than its distance from the ground) is France’s Millau Viaduct, which stands at 343 meters.
+Meanwhile, the tallest bridge in the world (in terms of the height of the structure, rather than its distance from the ground) is France’s Millau Viaduct, which stands at 343m.